 Nursing BS in Nursing - RN to BSN With the affordable and transfer-friendly online RN to BSN program at Southern New Hampshire University, you can enhance your clinical and professional development while balancing the competing pressures of work, school and your personal life.
-Nursing Bachelor's Degree Benefits: Addresses the Institute of Medicine recommendation that 80% of nurses hold at least a bachelor's degree by 2020 Median annual salary of $68,450 for registered nurses in 2014* 8-week courses designed for working adults Multiple term start dates throughout the year - complete your degree at your own pace 24/7 online accessibility - attend class when and where it's convenient One of the lowest tuition rates in the nation Courses include: Pathophysiology for Nurses, Patient Assessment and Health Literacy, Information Management and Patient Care Technologies, and Healthcare Management and Finance.
-Request degree information now. *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, on the Internet (viewed online at https://www.bls.gov/ooh/healthcare/registered-nurses.htm on May 10, 2017).
+Nursing Bachelor's Degree Benefits: Addresses the Institute of Medicine recommendation that 80% of nurses hold at least a bachelor's degree by 2020 Median annual salary of $71,730 for registered nurses in 2018* 15% projected job growth for medical and health services managers through 2026* 8-week courses designed for working adults Multiple term start dates throughout the year - complete your degree at your own pace 24/7 online accessibility - attend class when and where it's convenient One of the lowest tuition rates in the nation Courses include: Pathophysiology for Nurses, Patient Assessment and Health Literacy, Information Management and Patient Care Technologies, and Healthcare Management and Finance.
+Request degree information now. *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, on the Internet at https://www.bls.gov/ooh/management/medical-and-health-services-managers.htm (viewed online July 19, 2019).
 Cited projections may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.
-SNHU nursing programs are not authorized in the state of Washington and we are not accepting students residing in Washington state at this time.
-Currently enrolled students who move into the state of Washington will not be able to continue in nursing courses until they move out of the state of Washington.
-Prospective students are encouraged to contact Admission and current students should contact their Advisor for more information.
+SNHU nursing programs are not authorized in the state of Washington or US territories and we are not accepting students residing in Washington state or US territories into Nursing programs at this time.
+Currently enrolled students who move into the state of Washington or a US territory will not be able to continue in nursing courses until they move out of the state of Washington or the US territory.
+Prospective students are encouraged to contact Admissions, and current students should contact their Advisor, for more information.
 It is recommended, but not required that nursing students carry their own medical malpractice insurance.